-Table 6.7: ApprovalDetails Resource
+Table 6.7: ApprovalDetails Resource (Sheet 2 of 2)

-NAME DATA TYPE DESCRIPTION ApprovalState enumeration Decision made by the approver.
-Allowed values are: Approved - Approver approved the resource.
-ApprovedWithComment - Approver approved the resource but still had some comments.
-Rejected - Approver rejected the resource.
-ApprovalStateDetail s? string Additional details on the decision made by the approver are specified in this @ApprovalStateDetails.
+NAME DATA TYPE DESCRIPTION ApprovalStateDetail s? string Additional details on the decision made by the approver are specified in this @ApprovalStateDetails.
 This value provides additional machine readable details of @ApprovalState.
 Hand written comments and notes MAY be specified in ApprovalDetails/Comment.
 ApprovalPerson ? element Details of the person (e.g., a customer, printer or manager) who processed the approval.
 Comment ? element This Comment provides a container for human readable notes that are provided by the approver.
 FileSpec ? element The file that contains the approval signature.